chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ```

 By following these steps, we've configured our Connector to use OAuth Client Credentials for server-side interactions and OAuth Authorization Code for browser-based interactions.
 This setup allows for secure communication with external APIs in both scenarios.

-## Common Questions

-### How can I retrieve my Connector ID?
-### Is it possible to use different authorization types for browser and server usage simultaneously?
-### What happens if the authorization token expires during a session?
-### Can I update or modify the authorization settings after they've been set?
-### How does the caching of access and refresh tokens work, and is there a way to manually invalidate them?
-### How can I troubleshoot authorization issues if my Connector fails to authenticate?
-### Is it possible to use custom OAuth flows that aren't included in the four provided types?
-### Can I use environment variables or secure storage solutions for authorization data instead of JSON files?
-### Is there a way to test the authorization setup before publishing the Connector?
-### Is there a way to monitor and log authorization-related events?